rohan-varma/CS-M117-Project/README.md

 2) `npm install -g react-native-cli`
 3) `react-native run-ios` will launch the simulator

-Please see README in frontend folder for frontend i
+Please see README in frontend folder for frontend instructions

 ### Running the backend